cambiotraining/sars-cov-2-genomics/06-phylogeny.md

 - Mention interpretation of branch length in particular SARS-CoV-2 has ~2 mutations per month (probably replication errors), leading to very short branch lengths and polytomies.
 - Note about bootstraping - should probably be avoided, since there are usually too few sites for meaningful results.

+- Multifurcations happen when several samples have the same sequence, so the branch lengths between them are zero, so they all collapse to a single node.
+This can happen for example if you have a local outbreak of a variant where every sample has the same variant.
+- Recombination can cause problems in phylogenies.
+This is when two viral sequences recombine with each other, so now the new sequence has part of its genome closely-related to one parent and the other from the other parent.
+This can cause problems with phylogenetic trees.
+There are software that can detect recombination events.
+In particular the software RIPPLES can work with large sample sizes.

+### Alignment

+To build a phylogenetic tree we need to start with all our sequences aligned to each other.
+The alignment might result in _gaps_ in some sequences, where missing nucleotides in some sequences are represented with `-` character.
+The alignment is usually stored as a FASTA file, and all sequences have to be of the same length (because they are aligned to each other).

+Gaps (`-`) and ambiguous positions (`N`) are treated as missing data by the phylogenetic methods.

+Something to note is that phylogenetic inference assumes that the alignments we give are correct.
+However, errors in the consensus sequence or missing data can sometimes lead to poor alignments.
+One thing to pay attention to is whether there are very long branches in our trees, suggesting a sample with an unusual high number of mutations.
+Inspecting these samples may reveal errors in the alignment, for example due to high proportion of missing data that leads to poor alignments, which may result in false variable positions.

+Other errors are harder to detect but work from Turakaia et al was able to build a collection of recurrent errors that affect phylogenies.

 ### Tree Inference

 There are broadly three types of methods: